Heckelphone

 The heckelphone (Heckelphon) is a musical instrument invented by Wilhelm Heckel and his sons.
-The idea to create the instrument was initiated by Richard Wagner, who suggested it at the occasion of a visit of Wilhelm Heckel in 1879.
-Introduced in 1904, it is similar to the oboe but, like the bass oboe, pitched an octave lower, the heckelphone having a significantly larger bore.
+The idea of inventing the instrument was initiated by Richard Wagner, who suggested its concept at the occasion of a visit of Wilhelm Heckel in 1879.
+Introduced in 1904, the heckelphone resembles an oboe but is pitched an octave lower, similar to the bass oboe.
+In addition to the pitch difference, the heckelphone has a larger bore.

 General characteristics

 The heckelphone is a double reed instrument of the oboe family, but with a wider bore and hence a heavier and more penetrating tone.
-It is pitched an octave below the oboe and furnished with an additional semitone taking its range down to A. It was intended to provide a broad oboe-like sound in the middle register of the large orchestrations of the turn of the twentieth century.
+It is pitched an octave below the oboe and furnished with an additional semitone taking its range down to A. It reads in treble clef sounding one octave lower than written.
+It was intended to provide a broad oboe-like sound in the middle register of the large orchestrations of the turn of the twentieth century.
 In the orchestral repertoire it is generally used as the bass of an oboe section incorporating the oboe and the cor anglais (English horn), filling the gap between the oboes and bassoons.

-The heckelphone is approximately 1.3 m in length and is quite heavy: it rests on the floor, supported by a short metal peg attached to the underside of its bulbous bell ("Liebesfuss").
+The heckelphone is approximately 1.3 m in length and heavy enough to require that the instrument rest on the floor, supported by a short metal peg attached to the underside of its bulbous bell ("Liebesfuss").
 An alternate second bell, called a "muting" bell, is also available, which serves to muffle the instrument for playing in a small ensemble.
 This arrangement is unique among double-reed instruments.
-It is played with a large double reed that more closely resembles a bassoon's than an oboe's reed.
+It is played with a double reed that closely resembles a bassoon reed or large cor anglais reed.

 Smaller piccolo- and terz-heckelphones were developed, pitched respectively in (high) F and E♭, but few were made, and they were less successful than the baritone-range instrument.